 The Right Honourable Beverley McLachlin is an icon.
 Full stop.
 There’s no other way to describe the small-town girl from Alberta who grew up to become the first woman and longest serving Chief Justice of Canada.
-If you are lucky enough to see her speak, you’ll hear a thoughtful reflection on her rich, wide-ranging career and her time as Chief Justice (which she calls the “centrepiece of her life”).
+When you see her speak, you’ll hear a thoughtful reflection on her rich, wide-ranging career and her time as Chief Justice (which she calls the “centrepiece of her life”).
 You’ll marvel at her deep knowledge of so many hot-button issues—from mental health to diversity to politics to the justice system and beyond.
 You’ll love how bold she is; how unafraid to dig into the challenges Canadians are facing right now.
 And above all, you’ll walk away with that special buzzing feeling you only get when you know you just witnessed something very, very special.

 The Right Honourable Beverley McLachlin is the former Chief Justice of Canada.
 She is both the first woman in Canada to hold this position and the longest serving Chief Justice of Canada.

 Her judicial career began in April 1981 when she was appointed to the Vancouver County Court.
 In September 1981, she was appointed to the Supreme Court of British Columbia.
 She was elevated to the British Columbia Court of Appeal in December 1985 and was appointed Chief Justice of the Supreme Court of British Columbia in September 1988.
 Seven months later, in April 1989, she was sworn in as a Justice of the Supreme Court of Canada.
 On January 7, 2000, she was appointed Chief Justice of Canada.
 She retired on December 15, 2017.